Alex188dot/CorsoPython/Blockchain/README.md

 # Blockchain simulator

 This program creates a blockchain, with each block representing the development of a product from its creation to its distribution.
+The product in question is cheese and the blockchain tracks the following types: Parmigiano, Brie, Gouda, Emmental, Cheddar.
+Because each cheese is local they can only be produced by specific companies (Parmesan Co., Brie LLC, Gouda Corp., Emmy Gmbh, Cheddy Ltd.) and in specific locations (Italy, France, Netherlands, Switzerland, USA).
+The assumption is that this is a private logistics blockchain and that all the companies belong to the same group called Cheese Corp.

 The code uses the following classes:

 Block represents a single block in the blockchain.
 It has the following attributes:
 - index is the index of the block in the chain.